New Hybrid Lecture Series:

 Practice Matters

-with Doug Jones, RCST, LMT
+with Doug Jones, RCST, CMT, APP

 “Doug’s grounded, creative way of teaching sparked a curiosity in me.
 I went on to mentor with him for eight years.
 Those years of mentorship shaped not only my technical skills, but also the depth of presence and listening I bring to my sessions.